Technigo/project-todos-context/README.md

 # Create a Todo app ✅

 This week's assignment involved building a fully functional Todo app using Zustand for state management and TypeScript to ensure type safety and scalability.
-The app allows users to manage tasks efficiently, adhering to best practices in responsiveness, accessibility, and clean code.
+The app allows users to manage tasks efficiently, adhering to best practices in responsiveness, accessibility and clean code.

 ### The Problem